 Ignoring the google maps suggestion to take the Edith/Oberon route, we went down Jenolan Caves road.
 The twists and turns were making my stomach churn at the thought of someone flying around the corner as we were carefully taking each corner.
 But – we made it without any collisions, and continued on our way to the Boyd River campground.

-We turned on to the un-grated Kanangra Road, and bumped along for 10 kilometers.
+We turned onto the un-grated Kanangra Road, and bumped along for 10km.
 When we pulled up at Boyd River Campground there were already plenty of people setting up their site for the Anzac Long Weekend.
 A heap of roof top tents, tee-pee set ups, fires burning and swags rolled out for the night.